xico2001pt/pytorch-project-template/README.md

 ## Contributing

 If you want to contribute to this project, please contact the author or create a pull request with a description of the feature or bug fix.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Please **ACKNOWLEDGE THE AUTHOR** if you use this project in your research.

 ## Acknowledgments